Dates for the 2015 DNA Residency Program will be available in January.

 Students will be responsible for creating a digital media project based on their learning experiences during the residency.

-- Must be Chicago or suburban high school sophomore or junior.
+- Must be Chicago or IL suburban high school sophomore or junior.

 - Must be at least 16 years of age upon date of acceptance-no exceptions.

 - Must submit an essay (300-500 words) describing why they would like to take part in this program and which science classes they have taken.